Can you get Nipple Piercings if you have Breast Implants?

 Ultimately, a skilled plastic surgeon will know how to effectively manage your nipple piercing and will work under sterile technique to keep the overall risk of post- operative infection low.

 Considering Breast implants with Nipple Piercings

 If you are considering breast augmentation surgery with implants, you will have questions.
 It is important that you select a plastic surgeon with whom you feel comfortable asking all questions that you have.
 Even questions you may shy away from or feel self-conscious about – know that your comfort level is key, and your surgeon expects you to have unique questions.
 It is important that you feel well-informed and guided by your surgeon towards your best-case outcome.

 Top Female Scottsdale Plastic Surgeon Dr. Ashley Howarth

-Dr. Ashley Howarth is a top plastic surgeon in Scottsdale and prides herself on exemplary surgical skills coupled with unparalleled, compassionate care.
+Dr. Ashley Howarth is one of the best plastic surgeons in Scottsdale, Arizona.
+As a board-certified plastic surgeon, she prides herself on exemplary surgical skills coupled with unparalleled, compassionate care.
 If you are considering breast augmentation surgery, and especially if you have questions, the first step is to make an appointment for a consultation at our Scottsdale office.

 After a thorough evaluation, and a candid discussion of your personalized goals, Dr. Howarth will develop an individualized plan to match your expectations and meet your specific goals.
 You will have ample time for questions, and you should leave your appointment with confidence and excitement for your treatment plan of choice.